robertpeteuil/auto-host-config/README.md

 mkdir host-config
-git clone https://github.com/robertpeteuil/auto-host-config host-config cd host-config
+git clone https://github.com/robertpeteuil/auto-host-config host-config cd host-config git checkout local
 ```

-Note: you can replace `host-config` with a different folder-name, just make sure to use the same name in all three commands.
+Note: you can replace `host-config` with a different folder-name, just make sure to use the same name in all three lines.

-**Rename example Inventory & Config files**
-Create copies of the inventory and configuration files without the ".example" suffix
-- The included script does this for you: `./rename-examples.sh`
-- The files can also be copied or renamed manually

-**Adjust "inventory" file**
-Open the `inventory` file with your editor
-- replace `hostname.local` with the IP address or hostname of the target host
-- if the username on the target host is different than your main computer
-  - add the parameter `ansible_user=username` after the target hostname / IP address
-  - change `username` to match the username for the target host

 **Adjust settings in "config.yml"**
 open the `config.yml` file with your editor.
-- `ssh_pub_key_path` specifies the public ssh-key that can be added as an authorized_user on the target host, review, edit, change or delete as necessary
-  - you can disable this by commenting-out or deleting the line
-- Review and adjust options for `reboot_after_fixes`, `set_pwless_sudo` and `ssh_disable_pw_logon` to your liking
+- Review and adjust options for `set_pwless_sudo` and `ssh_disable_pw_logon` to your liking
-  - By default, all options except `reboot_after_fixes` are set to False
+  - By default, all options are set to False
 - Any of the package lists below may be commented out as necessary
 - System package lists:
   - `install_packages` - specifies packages to install via the package manager